Pomax/custom-file-tree/README.md

 ```
 {
   type: "file-tree:update",
-  detail: {
+  detail: { from, path, update, when }
-    by: id of the origin
-    path,
-    update,
-    when
-  }
 }
 ```